Managing Starting Material Stability to Maximize Manufacturing Flexibility & Downstream EfficiencyPublished: March 28, 2019

 One of the most critical components for any cellular therapy for both development and clinical application is the starting material.
 As more products are developed, and clinical trials increase, the current model for managing the starting material will need to evolve in an effort to support growth of the cell and gene therapy industry.

-Join this webinar with Dominic Clarke, Global Head of Cell Therapy, HemaCare and David Smith, Head of Innovation and Engineering, Hitachi Chemical Advanced Therapeutics Solutions, as they discuss:
+Watch this On Demand webinar to hear from Dominic Clarke, Global Head of Cell Therapy, HemaCare and David Smith, Head of Innovation and Engineering, Hitachi Chemical Advanced Therapeutics Solutions, as they discuss:

 - Starting material shelf-life limitations.